gomedh/Popflix-GPT/README.md

 - Created components for these and fetch data for trailer video
 - Updated the store with trailer video data
 - Fixed the CSS after embedding the youtube video and make it autoplay with mute audio
+- Filled Secondary container with movies list
+- IMG CDN thing in place for TMDB
+- Created a custom hook for upcooming and top rated movvies and consumed them